Amiralishamlo/Shop-DigiTaize/README.md

 \
 Technologies for making this program :   Tawillcss and html\css and Javascript
 \
-What is Tawill css : Tailwind CSS is an open source CSS framework.
+What is Tailwind css : Tailwind CSS is an open source CSS framework.
 The main feature of this library is that, unlike other CSS frameworks like Bootstrap, it does not provide a series of predefined classes for elements such as buttons or tables.
 \
 Site:https://tailwindcss.com/
 #